Zoster (shingles) vaccines (Shingrix® [RZV] and Zostavax® [ZVL]) – frequently asked questions

 What are the common side effects after receiving shingles vaccines?

 Injection site reactions, such as pain, swelling and redness, are common after vaccination with either shingles vaccine.
-These reactions occur in up to 82% of Shingrix® recipients and around 50% of Zostavax® recipients.
+In clinical trials, up to 82% of Shingrix® recipients and around 50% of Zostavax® recipients experienced these reactions.
+Australian data from AusVaxSafety surveys found 47% of people had experienced at least one adverse event, with the most common being a local reaction.

-Other generalised symptoms that are more common after vaccination with Shingrix® include fatigue, muscle aches, headache, shivering, fever and gastrointestinal symptoms.
+Other generalised symptoms that are more common after vaccination with Shingrix® when compared to Zostavax® include fatigue, muscle aches, headache, shivering, fever and gastrointestinal symptoms.
 These symptoms are typically mild and resolve within a few days.

 Rarely (0.1%), Zostavax® recipients may also develop a chickenpox-like rash locally, at the injection site.
 Some Zostavax® recipients may develop a more widespread rash of fluid-filled blisters around 2–4 weeks after vaccination; this can be an indication of disseminated infection.
 Individuals who develop a rash in the weeks after receiving Zostavax® should contact their doctor without delay for prompt review, testing and (if needed) treatment.